JarnoRalli/gstreamer-examples/deepstream-examples/deepstream-triton-tracking/README.md

 # Deepstream Tracking with Triton Inferenfce Server

-This example re-implements the example from https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/blob/master/apps/deepstream-test2/deepstream_test_2.py, using Triton
+This directory contains several different implementations related to using Triton Inference Server for inference in a Deepstream pipeline.
-Inference Server.
-The example detects and tracks following objects seen in a h264 encoded video stream:
+The programs detect the following objects:

 * PGIE_CLASS_ID_VEHICLE = 0
 * PGIE_CLASS_ID_BICYCLE = 1